-CHARACTER COUNTS!
-5.0 is based on the Josephson Institute’s Model Standards of Academic, Social, Emotional and Character Development.
-The standards provide the first comprehensive integration of three core domains comprising the mission of modern educational institutions and the objectives of education and reform movements.
+CHARACTER COUNTS! is based on Model Standards of Academic, Social-Emotional (SEL), Character Development, and School Culture.
+The standards provide a comprehensive integration of four core domains comprising the mission of modern educational institutions and the objectives of education and reform movements.
 The Model Standards have also been linked to CASEL’s core five competencies.

-Today, it is generally accepted that the fundamental purpose and duty of education is to prepare students to succeed in college and career, live happy and fulfilling lives, and become responsible and productive citizens.
-Thus, whether included in formal standards or not, educational institutions are expected to help students develop values, skills and character traits in three
+Today, it is generally accepted that the fundamental purpose of education is to prepare students to succeed in college and career and become responsible and productive citizens.
+Whether included informal standards or not, educational institutions can help students develop values, skills, and character traits in four overlapping domains.

-These Model Standards, integrating critical outcomes from each of these domains, draw heavily upon the most current research and theories concerning social, emotional and character development; creation of a positive school climate; behavior change theory; the growth versus the fixed mindset and research-based instructional strategies to teach high level learning skills; as
+These Model Standards, integrating critical outcomes from each of these domains, draw heavily upon the most current research and theories concerning:

-These standards are the result of a project of the nonprofit, nonpartisan Josephson Institute designed to provide states, school districts and individual schools with a comprehensive, fully integrated guide to the achievement of ambitious but realistic learning objectives in the academic, social/emotional and character domains.
-The Institute is committed to continually updating, and where appropriate, revising these Model Standards in response to experience and the suggestions and advice of thoughtful educators.
+These standards can provide states, school districts, and individual schools with a comprehensive, fully integrated guide to the achievement of ambitious but realistic learning objectives in the academic, social/emotional, character, and school climate domains.
+We commit to continually updating, and where appropriate, revising these Model Standards in response to experience and the suggestions and advice of thoughtful educators.